19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (4B) The Board may, in its discretion, pay to a member of the Fund interest in addition to that referred to in subsection (4) —

-(a) at such intervals, and on the whole or such part of the amount standing to the credit of the member in the Fund at such time, as the Board may determine; and
+(a) at such intervals, and on the whole or such part of the following amounts at such time, as the Board may determine:

+(i) the amount standing to the credit of the member in the Fund; and

+(ii) the aggregate of —

+(A) the amount of any premium paid by the member under section 27L; and

+(B) the interest that would have been payable thereon, if that amount had been standing to the credit of the member in his retirement account; and

+[18/2009 wef 01/09/2009]

 (b) at such rate per annum, and subject to such terms and conditions, as the Board may, with the approval of the Minister for Finance, determine.